harporoeder/ebpfsnitch/README.md

 ## Features

-eBPFSnitch currently only supports filtering outgoing IPv4 TCP connections, everything else is allowed through by default.
-Filtering for ICPM, and UDP should be supported in the near future.
+eBPFSnitch currently only supports filtering outgoing IPv4 TCP / UDP packets, everything else is allowed through by default.
+Filtering for IPv6, and incoming connections should be supported in the near future.
 Other protocols may eventually get blanket authorization support.

 A core goal of this project is to integrate well with containerized applications.
 If an application is running in a container that container